Departmental and Cross-listed Courses (subject to change)

 PSYC 42100.
 Trial Research Seminar.
 PSYC 42100 is required of first-year Psychology graduate students.
 The purpose of this seminar is to assist students in formulating their trial research project.
 J. Yu, Spring.

 PSYC 42350.
 Advanced Topics in Human Neuroimaging.
 This course will discuss advanced topics in human neuroimaging, reviewing recent papers using state-of-the-art methods, including multi-voxel pattern analysis, Big Data, connectivity analyses, and inter-subject correlations.
 We will discuss how these new methods fit into the current landscape of human neuroscience and support new theoretical ideas, and also conduct tutorials so students can use these methods in their own analyses.
 Note: The course will be geared towards PhD students, but open to MAPSS students who receive instructor permission to enroll.
 W. Bainbridge, M. Rosenberg.
-Spring.
+Winter.

 PSYC 42550.
 Topics in Cognitive Development.
 In the first years of life, children’s cognition undergoes dramatic qualitative and quantitative change.
 For nearly a century, experimental psychologists have sought to understand the nature and causes of these developmental changes.
 This course surveys classic and current approaches to the study of cognitive development in infants and children.
 A. Shaw, S. Levine, Spring.

 PSYC 43110.
 Affective Neuroscience.
 This course aims to provide an overview of and historical basis for the study the neural mechanisms of emotion.
 Emphasis will be on mapping affective experience and behavior to brain function, including multilevel integration of social, psychological, neurobiological, and genetic data.
 Readings will come from the current literature.
 Course requirements include in-depth weekly discussion of assigned readings and a final paper.
 G. Norman, Spring.